 This is the length of time during which the background current flows.
-With the pulse duration time, it gives the total pulse cycle time.
+Together with the pulse duration time, it gives the total pulse cycle time.

-- Setting of background time performed in the settings menu.
+- Setting the background time from the settings menu.

 Background current

 This is the lower current value of the two currents used in pulsed current welding.